JonasKellerer/motivsearch/README.md

 - Option to use only the highest/lowest note in a chord or to ignore chords
 - Ignore rhythm and consider only pitch

-This tool was used for the paper: TODO.
+This tool was used in the paper TODO.
+The corresponding scripts can be found in the `examples` folder.
+Since the scores are copyright-protected, only sample MusicXML files are provided.

 ## Algorithm details